glozow/bitcoin-notes/transaction-lifecycle.md

 of parents, etc.) and descendants (children, children of children, etc.) and their aggregated fees.

-A transaction is only valid if its ancestors exist: a transaction can't be mined unless its parents are mined, and its parents can't be mined unless their parents are mined, etc. Conversely, if a transaction is evicted from the mempool, its descendants must be too.
-Thus, a transaction's effective feerate is not just its base feerate divided by weight, but that of itself and all of its ancestors.
+A transaction is only valid if its ancestors exist: a transaction can't be mined unless its parents are mined, and its parents can't be mined unless their parents are mined, and so on.
+Conversely, if a transaction is evicted from the mempool, its descendants must be too.
+A transaction's effective feerate is not just its base feerate divided by weight, but that of itself and all of its ancestors.
 This information is also taken into account when the mempool fills up and the node must choose which transactions to evict (also based on fees).
 Of course, all of this information can be